• Menu

 Probably not.
 At least, the smart thing to do is to be sensible.
 Sit and budget it out.
 Work out what you can afford to spend, and what locations can make that money go the furthest.
 Cross reference that list with places your actually want to visit, and just go!

 You have spent your whole life becoming debt free.
 You have worked hard and saved.
 Now is your time.
-You are not too old to travel.
 You are the perfect age, and you deserve it!

 You can cope with uncertainty better now